phuocnguyen2201/info-sec/h5-Uryyb-Greb!.md

     W = O,
     G = M

-    - HDMH'B TH -> THMT'B TT i should be THAT'S IT
+    - HDMH'B TH -> THMT'B TT it should be THAT'S IT

     M = A,
     T = I,